EricJGoossen/SKIDADDLE/README.md

 ---

 ## Setup
 SKIDADDLE is entirely library-based.
 To get started, clone this repository into your project, and import the library and use the provided methods.
+Then you will have to tune the inch per tick and PID values for SKIDADDLE to work properly.

 You can use SKIDADDLE in two ways:
 1. **Direct control:** Retrieve the linear/angular position, velocity, and acceleration, then feed them into your own PID system.